The Centre encourages the investigation of high quality research, bringing together experienced, developing and new

 In the most recent national Research Excellence Framework exercise in 2014 Wolverhampton Law School was once again ranked in the top 50 law schools (which submitted over 10 staff) with 9.3% of research outputs ranked as world leading.

 The Law Research Centre provides a vibrant and inclusive law research community which encourages the investigation of high quality research bringing together experienced, developing and new legal researchers.
-It provides a focal point for legal research employing doctrinal, empirical, comparative, interdisciplinary and socio-legal methodologies.
+It provides a focal point for legal research employing doctrinal, empirical, comparative, interdisciplinary, feminist and socio-legal methodologies.
 Members of the Law Research Centre have published numerous books (including the leading student textbooks in the areas of Criminal Evidence, Financial Services Law and Insolvency Law) and learned journal articles and their research has been cited in Parliament, relied upon by the Government when making policy and cited with approval by the Supreme Court.

 Strategically the Law Research Centre concentrates on two main strands of legal research:

 - Commercial Law (broadly interpreted to include Corporate, Financial Services, Insolvency, Intellectual Property Law (including a feminist approach to IP Law) and International Arbitration)

 - Criminal Justice (including Criminal Law and Evidence, the history of Criminal Justice, Criminology and Homelessness).

-Recent research projects funded respectively by professional bodies, the EU or the UK Government include:
+Recent research projects funded by learned societies, professional bodies, the EU or the UK Government include: